Bo0mer/gentools/README.md

 ## Using logen

-Given a path to a package and an interface name, you could generate logging implementation of the interface.
-ATM only error logging is supported.
+Given a path to a package, an interface name and logger _(optional)_, you could generate logging implementation of the interface.

+### Supported loggers
+* `go_kit_log` - The logger provided from [go-kit](https://github.com/go-kit/kit)
+* `logrus`  - The logger provided from [logrus](https://github.com/sirupsen/logrus)
+* `stdlog`  - The logger provided from the standard go library logger

+If logger is not mentioned, the app will generate its implementation by using the standard go library logger.

+At the moment, only error logging is supported.

 ## Using tracegen